-- Using whatever pattern you’re in the mood for, skewer veggies and meat onto your kabobs.
+Using wooden skewers and whatever pattern you’re in the mood for, skewer veggies and meat onto your kabobs.
 Look at those colors!

-For instance, I like to start and end with bell peppers, but sometimes I don’t.
+For instance, I like to start and end each skewer with bell peppers, but sometimes I don’t.

-I also like to place onion slices next to the meat, but sometimes I don’t.
+I also like to place red onion slices next to the meat, but sometimes I don’t.

 There does not need to be a rhyme or reason to this so just do it however you want to.

-- Place all of these steak kabobs on a rimmed baking sheet to catch the juices.
+Place all of these beef kabobs on a rimmed baking sheet to catch the juices.